Suyama-Daichi/nextjs-mui-starter/README.md

 ## Getting Started

-Clone this repository: `git clone https://github.com/liebharc/nextjs-mui-starter`
+Clone this repository: `git clone https://github.com/Suyama-Daichi/nextjs-mui-starter`

 ### Customization

--   Edit `/src/ui/Literals.ts` and enter your brand, description and contact details
+-   Edit `/src/constants.ts` and enter your brand, description and contact details
--   Start your own blog post by edit `/content/post/yourfirstpost.md`
 -   Add your own content to the pages at `/pages` or create new ones
 -   Enable github workflows based on `/.github/workflows`
 -   Edit your names and roles to `/public/humans.txt` and consider to generate a security.txt at https://securitytxt.org/ and place it next to the humans.txt